diepe28/hdf5_corrupter/README.md

 - *injection_probability*, probability to inject an error at each value
 - *injection_type*, is one of the following strings {"percentage", "count"}
-- *injection_tries*,is either a real number between [0-1] or a int > 0, depending if injection_type is "percentage" or "count", respectively.
+- *injection_tries*,is either a real number between [0-1] or an int > 0, depending if injection_type is "percentage" or "count", respectively.
 This value might not be the actual value of corruption, because the injection probability can be < 1.

 - *log_file_path*, path where to save the log files.
+- *float_precision*, 32 or 64, the number of bits to use for each float value.

-- *first_bit*, first bit to inject errors (0-63), leftmost is sign-bit, next 11 are exp bits and the rest is mantissa. it must be <= than last_bit.
+- *first_bit*, first bit to inject errors (from 0 to float_precision-1), leftmost is sign-bit, next are exp bits and the rest is mantissa. it must be <= than last_bit.
-- *last_bit*, last bit to inject errors (0-63), it must be >= than first_byte.
+- *last_bit*, last bit to inject errors (from 0 to float_precision-1), it must be >= than first_byte.
 If both values are the same, injection will only happen on that bit.
 - *burst*, default: 1, number of bits to corrupt per value (chosen from the above range)
 - *scaling_factor*, incompatible with bit range, burst, bit_mask, values will be scaled by this factor
 - *bit_mask*, incompatible with bit range, burst, scaling factor.
 Corrupts using a bit mask.
 It pads a-zeros at start and b-zeros at the end of the mask where a+b+len(mask) = 64, a and b are chosen randomly, then it makes an xor with the binary representation of the val.